Restorative Justice

 Study:Novel Sentencing Program Really Works

-- Hold offenders accountable by trying to identify the harm done and determining what must be done to address that harm
+- Hold offenders accountable for trying to identify the harm done and determining what must be done to address that harm

 - Increase communication, improve problem solving and promote new ways to deal with conflict